mesolimbo/definition-of-done/README.md

 # The Definition of Done

-A guide for developers looking to release and maintain quality software.
+A guide for developers looking to release and maintain quality software, written as a data-driven DocOps Jekyll SPA.

 ## Usage